Squizzor/SquizzorLipSync/README.md

 # GTA5 - alt:V - Teamspeak LipSync

 ## IMPORTANT
-If you checkout and compile the source, please make sure to also update the alt:V assembly referenes with nuget to make the resource work with the current alt:V version.
+If you checkout and compile the source, please make sure to also update the alt:V assembly references with nuget to make the resource work with the current alt:V version.

 ## About
 This alt:V resource connects to a given Teamspeak server and queries in a specified interval which players are talking right now.
 It then gives this information further to each talking client and all near by players.